jpellman/wiki.libjpel.so/Learning.rst

 More Memory
 ~~~~~~~~~~~

 * Multimodal learning is good.
+The instructors champion co-opting visuospatial systems (since they are more evolutionary well-honed) in particular (citing this_)- related to method of Loci.

 * A discussion of HM.

 * A discussion of mnemonics- including making up phrases / acronyms and the method of Loci.
 Mnemonics don't incur a penalty to get to semi-skilled expertise (?)

+* Spacing works because it invokes reconsolidating memories / updating them from an inactive state, thus making them stronger.

 -------------------------